JR1811/Boatism/README.md

 # Boatism Fabric Mod for Minecraft

-Embark on a revolutionary journey across the seas with Boatism, a fabric mod designed to improve your boating adventures in Minecraft!
+Embark on a revolutionary journey across the seas with Boatism, a Fabric mod designed to improve your boating adventures in Minecraft!
-Say goodbye to slow and tedious boat rides and embrace the thrill of high-speed travel with our cutting-edge boat engine feature.
+Say goodbye to slow and tedious boat rides and embrace the thrill of high-speed travel with the new and modular boat engine features.

 <div style="text-align: center;">
 <br>